Fast Car

-"Fast Car" is a song by American singer-songwriter Tracy Chapman.
-It was released on April 6, 1988, as the lead single from her 1988 self-titled debut studio album.
-Chapman's appearance on the Nelson Mandela 70th Birthday Tribute helped the song become a top-ten hit in the United States, reaching number six on the Billboard Hot 100.
-In the United Kingdom, it initially reached number five on the UK Singles Chart in 1988; it would later reach number four in 2011 after Michael Collings performed it on Britain's Got Talent.
+"Fast Car" is a song by American singer-songwriter Tracy Chapman, released as her debut single on April 6, 1988, by Elektra Records.
+It served as the lead single from her 1988 self-titled debut studio album.
+Chapman's appearance at the Nelson Mandela 70th Birthday Tribute concert in June 1988 helped the song become a top-ten hit in the United States, reaching number six on the Billboard Hot 100 and led the album to top the Billboard 200.
+The single also reached number five on the UK Singles Chart and topped the charts of five other countries.